-GSC 100 The First Year Experience Written and Oral Communication ENGL 101 ENGL 102 Introduction to Public Speaking A minimum proficiency re grade of "C" is required in English 101 and English 102 in order to meet English equirements.
-One of the following Problem Solv Problem Solving and Critical Thinking MATH 106 or higher course number Recommended for programs in the Departments of Business, Criminal Justice, Fine Arts, Language and Literature, and Social Science: SCNC 1 SCNC 1 SCNC 1 01 Environmental Science 01 Earth Science 02 Nature of Sound and Light 03 Contemporary Biology 04 Forensic Chemistry Other Science e courses may satisfy these requirements.
+GSC 100 The First Year Experience

+Written and Oral Communication

+CART 101 Introduction to Public Speaking

+A minimum grade of "C" is required in English 101 and English 102 in order to meet English proficiency requirements.

+One of the following

+Problem Solving and Critical Thinking

+MATH 106 or higher course number

+Recommended for programs in the Departments of Business, Criminal Justice, Fine Arts, Language and Literature, and Social Science:

+ENVR 101 Environmental Science

+SCNC 101 Earth Science

+SCNC 102 Nature of Sound and Light SCNC 103 Contemporary Biology

+SCNC 103 Contemporary Biology SCNC 104 Forensic Chemistry

+Other Science courses may satisfy these requirements.
 Please consult with your advisor and the